 In the life of a marriage and family therapist, I’m sure there are many surprising aspects of relationships that are uncovered in the process of processing.
 Therapists hear a plethora of stories day in and day out: some common, others, not so much.

-Per usual, I’m speaking of infidelity in a committed relationship whereby partners agree to be loyal to each other until further notice.
-That’s the defining factor–further notice.
+I’m speaking of infidelity in a committed relationship whereby partners agree to be loyal to each other until further notice.
+That’s the defining factor—until further notice.
 If you’re not giving a heads-up as to how your thoughts, feelings, desires, and love have changed before you step away from your commitment; there are, and will be, major problems.
 Believe that.

 Before my experiences with infidelity, I didn’t contemplate it much, if at all, because the consequences hadn’t yet affected my life.
-Especially, when I was in the role as the “other” woman.
+Especially, when I was the “other” woman.
 It was as if “he” was just another man I was “dating” who had another life and we’d see each other when we could.
 The great disconnect.
 Talk about blinders and a good dose of cognitive dissonance.
-Then there’s the flipside; my life was turned completely upside down by my ex’s infidelity.
-It was an entirely different reality altogether.
-Too much reality.
+Then there’s the flipside; my life was turned completely upside down by my ex-husband’s infidelity.
+It was an entirely different reality.
+Highly different.

 We each have a reality.
 Are you aware of yours?
-Are you addressing concerns, disappointment and dissatisfaction before the proverbial corner is turned?
-If so, and you happen to be in maybe-it’s-time-to-finally-say-something mode, and, if Cathy’s observations are spot on—choose to go with truth, and not the consequences.
+Are you addressing disappointment and dissatisfaction before the proverbial corner is turned?
+If so, and you happen to be in maybe-it’s-finally-time-to-say-something mode, and, if Cathy’s observations are spot on—choose to go with truth, and not the consequences.